 You will need to follow their instructions and complete the tasks in order to have a fully functioning student ID and access to all of the online resources on our programmes.
-Our Programme Induction will be on 12 September; we ask that you complete your pre-enrolment tasks before this date.
+Our Programme Induction will be on 9 January 2019 and you should complete your pre-enrolment tasks before this date.

 To welcome each new cohort, Educational Development runs an induction day, which introduces new participants to the programme, its requirements and what it involves, as well as what we can offer you.

-It’s really important that you attend if you can – it’s a vital chance to meet Educational Development tutors and fellow participants and for you to ask any questions you have.
+It’s really important that you attend Induction – it’s a vital chance to meet Educational Development tutors and fellow participants and for you to ask any questions you have.

 Step 8 – Check out the course materials on QMPlus